-To survive the global pandemic, multinational corporations (MNCs) have had to find newer ways of conducting business for survival and growth.
-Rising protectionist policies, regulatory scrutiny, the likelihood of abrupt disruptions like COVID-19 and restrictions on foreign investments are directly impacting their supply chain strategies.
-From diversification to reshoring and from regionalisation to risk mitigation, policies have been tweaked and processes overhauled.
+To survive in a dynamic world, driven by ever-evolving industry trends and technological innovation, multinational corporations must find newer ways of conducting business for survival and growth.
+Further, geopolitical disruptions, rising protectionist policies, regulatory scrutiny, possible COVID-19-like disruptions, restrictions on foreign investments and increasing cybersecurity threats are directly impacting their supply chain strategies.
+From diversification to reshoring and regionalisation to risk mitigation, policies have been adapted and processes overhauled.

 Now, more than ever, CXOs are making tactical and operational changes to navigate through this highly uncertain, fast-changing global environment and meet the needs of a vastly evolved business landscape.
 In this process, they are seeking expert advice to limit and manage disruption, mitigate risk, and build resilience and agility.

 KPMG in India has been closely monitoring the shifting investment trends and supporting clients in their supply chain diversification strategies.
-Through focussed efforts, we are helping clients identify key risk areas complicating strategic transformation to attain business continuity and resilience.
-Our efforts are channelised to help clients get forward looking perspectives on areas related to:
+Through focused efforts, we are helping clients identify key risk areas that complicate strategic transformation, aiming for business continuity and resilience.
+Our efforts are channelised to help clients get forward-looking perspectives on areas related to:

 • Identifying new supply bases in alternative jurisdictions